pdav5883/bowl-pickem/README.md

 # Bowl Pickem
 This repo contains the client side code and python lambda code for a College Football bowl picking web application.
 Currently the site is set up as a static site hosted in AWS S3, with a JSON data file containing picks and results.
 Whenever new picks are made a lambda call updates and republishes the data file.
 This eventually should turn into an actual database.

+## TODO
+- Script/notebook to update data.json
+- Dropdown on scoreboard/picks to select old year (link to make dropdown appear)
+- Flag to show ? on other peoples picks
+- Advanced picking style

+## Future Work
+- Show points remaining
+- Auto deploy for lambdas
+- Error handling in lambdas to send error messages back in response rather than just "internal server error"
+- Fix CORS policy in API
+- Move data to DB

 ## data.json format
 ```
 {